cafeibit/Azure-Data-Engineering/README.md

 ##### To choose Azure Cloud Plaftorm as data engineering solution for big data batch/stream data processing with Lambad/Kappa architecture.
  * There are many components to work on data engineering: <a href="../SynapseAnalytics/readme.md">Azure Synapse Analytics (Serverless pools, dedicated SQL pool, Spark pools)</a>, <a href="../Databricks/readme.md">Azure Databricks (Spark/Delta Lake)</a>, <a href="https://docs.microsoft.com/en-ca/learn/paths/build-oss-analytical-solutions-az-hdinsight/">Azure HDInsight</a>, <a href="../../tree/Azure-Data-Factory/">Synapse Pipelines/ Azure Data Factory</a>, Azure Streaming Service (Event Hubs/IoT Hub/ADSL Gen2/Apache Kafka), Azure Blog Storage,<a href="../SynapseAnalytics/CosmosDB/README.md">Azure Cosmos DB</a>, Azure Synapse Link for Azure Cosmos DB, Azure Analysis Service, Azure Data Explorer, <a href="./SQL/README.md">T-SQL</a>, Power BI

-##### To make data-drven decisions and build data-powered products becoming morden business intelligence - AI/ML.
+##### To make data-driven decisions and build data-powered products becoming modern business intelligence - AI/ML.
 * To provision and set up data platform technologies that are on-premises and in the cloud manage and secure the flow of structured and unstructured data from multiple sources.
 The data platforms they use can include relational databases, nonrelational databases, data streams, and file stores.
 * To ensure that data services securely and seamlessly integrate with other data platform technologies or application services such as Azure Cognitive Services, Azure Search, or even bots.